Acceptance and curiosity are powerful allies. I’ll explain.

 Self-management: Giving something your full attention improves relations with others and the world around you.
 When dealing with a person it means you are less likely to have to ‘re-visit’ the discussion.
 Greater appreciation of your surroundings helps with prioritising and self-understanding.

 Perhaps you are not the social type, and/or you don’t want to keep meeting people ‘as if for the first time’ (though, try it and that might change).
 No problem.
 Practice the power of curiosity and acceptance with your environment and daily activities and you’ll still reap the benefits.

 Credit where it’s due

-I was reading Olli Doyle’s book, Mindfulness for Life; a six week guide to inner peace, when this thought came to me.
-I recommend it.
+I was reading Olli Doyle’s book, Mindfulness for Life; a six-week guide to inner peace, when this thought came to me.
+I recommend the book.